 The simple rules for hitting and standing, taking insurance, doubling down, and splitting pairs will reduce the house edge to a very small percentage (most likely about 1%).
 This makes Blackjack a very good game to play.
 You can improve your play slightly beyond these simple rules by learning a more complicated set of rules called basic strategy, but your gain will be very small.

 On the other hand, the house offers bonus bets and special side-bets at some Blackjack tables and their edge is very large.
 In fact, most bonus bets have a house edge of over 5%.
 The best rule of thumb for side bets is to avoid them all.
 They are fun and exciting, but they are expensive.

 For online players, remember that you are going to get a lot of hands played each hour.
 With all those wagers, a bonus bet will drag your bankroll down very quickly.
 Take bonus bets in extreme moderation!

-If you’re on the lookout for reliable gaming websites, which include betting on sports and online football betting, do check out our compilation of the safest platforms in Malaysia and beyond.
+If you’re on the lookout for reliable gaming websites and guides, which include betting on sports and online football betting, do check out our compilation of the safest platforms in Malaysia and beyond.